Conservative Party of Canada (1867–1942): Decline and reinvention as Progressive Conservatives

-After Manion's defeat, the Tories again turned to Arthur Meighen for leadership.
-The Senator was appointed the party's leader for the duration of the war in November 1941 by a unanimous vote at a national conference of several hundred party delegates after a motion to hold a leadership convention was defeated.
+After Manion's defeat, the Conservatives again turned to Arthur Meighen for leadership.
+Senator Meighen was appointed the party's leader for the duration of the war in November 1941 by a unanimous vote at a national conference of several hundred party delegates after a motion to hold a leadership convention was defeated.
 He resigned from the Senate and attempted to enter the House of Commons from a safe Conservative seat but was trounced by the CCF in a February 1942 by-election in York South.
 His party's agitation for a re-enactment of conscription in World War II only further alienated Quebec from the Conservatives.
 Meighen resigned as leader following his defeat.

-Later that year, the Tories attempted to broaden their base by electing Manitoba Progressive Premier John Bracken as their new leader at the 1942 leadership convention.
+Later that year, the Conservatives attempted to broaden their base by electing Manitoba Progressive Premier John Bracken as their new leader at the 1942 leadership convention.
 Bracken agreed to become the party's leader on the condition that it change its name to the "Progressive Conservative Party of Canada".